 BMW Motorrad K40 – Face the Power

 Saturday at noon in the city.
-A brand-new BMW K40 leaves the gridlocked traffic jam for the gas station.
-One last refill before his driver hits the Autobahn.
-To his surprise, another BMW K40 is standing across the gas pump.
-As in a duel, the two men assess each other with glances, checking each other out, slightly provocative, cool machine – but can you ride it?
+A brand-new BMW K40 leaves the agony in the tin caravan for the gas station.
+Fill it up again before it finally starts.
+To the driver’s surprise, another BMW K40 is standing across the gas pump, glancing at each other, admiring, slightly provocative, cool machine – but do you have it?
+As in a duel, the two men assess each other with glances.
 Time stands still for a moment.
-Then the decision is made: We’re not here for the nice Saturday afternoon ride.
-It’s race time.
+Then the decision is made: Enough of the nice Saturday afternoon outing.
+It’s race time now.

 Image-Film for BMW Motorcycle / 4′